Skip to main content.

 During medical school, Dr. Schwasinger-Schmidt studied the effects of liraglutide treatment on insulin release and islet cell composition in a rat models of type II diabetes mellitus.
 This project included isolation of islet cells with measurement of insulin secretion, immunohistochemical staining of tissue to measure islet content per cell and determine islet density, and electron microscopy to evaluate beta cell size and morphology in treated and control animals.
 Results obtained from this study revealed an increased islet density in liraglutide treated animals with increased beta to alpha cell ratios resulting in increased insulin secretion in response to glucose stimulation.

 As a faculty member, Dr. Schwasinger- Schmidt continues to pursue research focused on the translation of new therapies into clinical practice.
-As the Director for the Center for Clinical Research on the KU Wichita campus, her research is aimed at testing novel medications and biologics for use in Psychiatry including depression, personality disorders, and schizophrenia; Neurology including Alzheimer's Disease, Muscular Dystrophy, and ALS; Infectious Diseases including COPD, and Vaccine studies for emerging infectious diseases; and General Internal Medicine including obesity and diabetes treatment and prevention.
+She is actively engaged in clinical trials research aimed at testing novel medications and biologics for use in Psychiatry including depression, bipolar disorder, and personality disorders; Neurology including Alzheimer's Disease, Muscular Dystrophy, and ALS; Infectious Diseases including COPD, COVID-19 treatment and prevention, and Vaccine studies for emerging infectious diseases; and General Internal Medicine including obesity and diabetes treatment and prevention.
+She has served as a principal investigator on over 45 clinical trials sponsored by NIH, pharmaceutical companies, and private sponsors.

 Current Research and Grants